 On July 30, 2008, Shiloh Church (www.smbcjax.com) of Jacksonville, Florida, ended an eight month search for a pastor when the church unanimously called him as pastor.
 He prayerfully accepted God’s call to be the next shepherd to lead Shiloh.

-Heath has previously served as Associate Professor of Biblical Counseling at The Southern Baptist Theological Seminary and their undergraduate institution, Boyce College where he has taught classes on biblical counseling and Christian ministry since 2006.
+Prior to joining the FBC JAX staff, Pastor Lambert served as Associate Professor of Biblical Counseling at The Southern Baptist Theological Seminary and their undergraduate institution, Boyce College where he taught classes on biblical counseling and Christian ministry.
 He is a founding council board member of The Biblical Counseling Coalition and serves on the editorial boards of The Journal of Family Ministry, and The Journal of Biblical Manhood and Womanhood.

 He is married to Lauren and they have three children, Carson, Chloe, and Connor.